 There is more to cycling than just pedaling and steering.
-Whether you are cycling to stay fit, preparing for a competition, or competing already, there are other factors that come into play like aerodynamics, comfort and breath-ability.
+Whether you are cycling to stay fit.
+Preparing for a competition, or competing already.
+There are other factors that come into play like aerodynamics, comfort, and breath-ability.
 Everything about you, including your helmet, must facilitate these factors.
+But helmets can be expensive, which is why I’ve made this list of the Best Aero Helmets For The Money!
 So, which helmet should you consider buying?

 What Is Required Of The Right Helmet?